darinlarimore/letsencrypt-cronjob/README.md

 `MAILTO=emailaddress@gmail.com`

-`0 1 * * * letsencrypt renew`
+`0 1 15 * * letsencrypt renew`

-This runs every day at 1 o'clock and emails me the output so I can confirm that it ran.
+This runs every 15 day of the month at 1 o'clock and emails me the output so I can confirm that it ran.

 Done!